Scuba (musician): History

 2011 saw a move away from Dubstep with the release of the singles, Loss, under his SCB alias, and Adrenalin, which contained 'three positively beaming slices of trancey (trancey!) techno' Both were listed in Resident Advisor's top 20 tracks of the year.

-The third Scuba album, Personality, was released in 2012.
+A third Scuba album, Personality, was released in 2012.
 Continuing the stylistic shift of the previous year, it was described as 'using prog house, trance, big beat, rave, old techno, and synth pop to create something stylishly retro.
 In 2019, Mixmag listed the album as one of the best of the decade.

-After suffering health problems and an enforced break from touring, the release of fourth album, Claustrophobia, was released in April 2015.
+After suffering health problems and an enforced break from touring, a fourth album, Claustrophobia, was released in April 2015.
 The album was described as 'a major step up; the sonics are simply dazzling.
 Rattled keys, wind chimes, rubbed wineglass rims, half-heard voices, and all manner of incidental rustle serve to make the music leap from the speakers.'
 Others saw it as a 'a lateral move rather than a step forward.'

 Following the release of A Mutual Antipathy, Rose forged close links with the Berghain nightclub, where in July 2008 he launched a series of parties named SUB:STANCE, together with promoter Paul Fowler.
 He released an accompanying compilation album in 2010.
 This was followed in 2018 by a retrospective compilation, Sounds Of SUB:STANCE, and an album of unreleased material produced during the event's five-year run to 2013, entitled SUB:STANCE In Retrograde.

 In addition to the SUB:STANCE mix released on Ostgut Ton, Scuba has also curated mix albums for the DJ-Kicks (2012) and Fabric (club) (2016) series.

-After an extended break in which he focused on his SCB side-project, Rose returned to releasing music as Scuba in 2019.